Skeeter Reece: Early life

 Reece was born in St. Petersburg, Florida, and raised in the Bronx in New York City.
 His parents were Amos, a construction worker, and Ella Mae, who worked in the public school system.
 They had five children.
 His grandmother nicknamed him "Skeeter" since he was small as newborn.

 He spent his childhood in both cities, describing his life in St. Petersburg as "pre-civil rights ... all Black people ... very segregated."
 In contrast, New York was "a whole different world.
 White kids, Spanish kids – living in our building!"
 This, he says, made him a "chameleon", adapting to both environments.
-In Florida, with his grandmother, he was a good kid, in New York, he would act out and steal.
+In Florida with his grandmother, he was a good kid; in New York, he would act out and steal.

 He went to Theodore Roosevelt High School in the Bronx, played basketball and ran track.
 He later found the athletic experience useful in clowning.
 He also learned how to unicycle.
 Jerry King, a Bronx local, encouraged kids like Reece to unicycle instead of criminal activity.
 This initiative would lead to the formation of the King Charles Troupe of performing unicyclists.

 Army

-Reece joined the Army, and spent 22 months in Vietnam, saying, "In Vietnam, I was a Black Revolutionary."
+Reece joined the army, and spent 22 months in Vietnam, saying, "In Vietnam, I was a Black Revolutionary."
 He had enjoyed military life in the US, but in Vietnam he saw American soldiers hurting Vietnamese children, and went absent without leave (AWOL).
-His discharge from the army was after a time reclassified as honorable.
+His discharge from the army was later reclassified as honorable.

 Returning to America at age 21, he later described himself as being in a terrible state, hating America, white people and the establishment.
 He started "preaching the Black Revolution".
 His family, worried about him, suggested he could move to Florida where his grandparents lived to calm down, which he did.